 As we discuss with Herminia, Microsoft is proof-positive that very large organizations can indeed reinvent themselves – but to do so, they need leaders who are willing to dismantle outdated and entrenched cultures while also embracing leadership practices that are far more supportive to human well-being and thriving.

 Herminia Ibarra is the Charles Handy Professor of Organizational Behavior at the London Business School.
 She previously served on the faculties at INSEAD and at the Harvard Business School.
 An authority on leadership and career development, Thinker 50 ranks Ibarra among the top management thinkers in the world.

 She is the author of best-selling books including “Act Like A Leader, Think Like A Leader” and “Working Identity: Unconventional Strategies For Reinventing Your Career.”
 She writes regularly for the Harvard Business Review as well as business publications like the Financial Times, the Wall Street Journal and the New York Times.

 A native of Cuba, Ibarra received her M.A. and Ph.D. from Yale University where she was a National Science Fellow.
 She joins us from London, England.

-As of June 2021, this is the single most downloaded episode of the podcast series.
+As of February, 2023, this is the second most downloaded episode of the podcast series.